Periyar Bus Stand

 Periyar Bus Stand is a central bus terminus for local city buses in Madurai in Tamil Nadu, India.
 The bus stand is one of the key bus terminus in Madurai.
 It is centrally located in the Madurai city.

 History

-The Central bus stand was originally opened in the year 1921 and it was later renamed to Periyar Bus stand (current) in the 1970s.
-This bus stand has been completely demolished and is being reconstructed since January 17, 2019 with a project budget of 153 crore rupees.
+Periyar Bus stand (current)opened in the 1970s.
+This bus stand has been completely demolished and is being reconstructed since 17 January 2019 with a project budget of 153 Crores.